iameronmosele/mvc/README.md

 # MVC
 Building an mvc architecture using php

-This project is for any one to build an mvc architecture in php this would be a good starting point
+This project is for any one learning to build an mvc architecture in php.

+This would be a good starting point.